Isaac-opz/Isaac-opz/README.md

 - Docker 🐳: Containerization is a game-changer for deploying and managing applications.
 - Git 🌳: Version control is essential for collaborative development and keeping track of changes.--->

-Feel free to reach out if you have any questions about these technologies or need help with anything else!
+Feel free to reach out if you have any questions or need help with anything else!

 ## My Stats